- HYBRID MODEL FOR DELIVERY (and how much time to dedicate to sexual health)

 When teaching about sexual decision making

-When teaching about ways to lower risks of STIs and pregnancy, do not only give examples of heterosexual (penis-vagina sex).
+When teaching about ways to lower risks of STIs and pregnancy, do not only give examples of vaginal sex: penis-vagina.
 All types of sex carry some risk, not everyone will have every type of sex in their lives.
 It’s important to know the risks of oral, vaginal, anal sex and know how to lower risk for each.

 WAYS TO BE INCLUSIVE (What SOGI 123 DOES encourage)